-Keep going for a written version of these skills and some additional tips for mastering animations in PowerPoint.
+Keep going for a written version of these skills and some extra tips for mastering animations in PowerPoint.

 Need Help?
 Download Our eBook on Making Great Presentations (Free)

 Animations are visual effects for the objects in your PowerPoint presentation.
-Animations are used to bring objects like text, images, or charts on or off your slide.
+Animations bring objects like text, images, or charts on or off your slide.

 Microsoft calls these entrances and exits.
-An entrance is an animation that brings something onto the slide, while an exit will move an object off of the slide.
-An animation can be used to make an object enter or exit your slide (or even move it between spots on a slide.)
+An entrance is an animation that brings something onto the slide.
+An exit moves an object off the slide.
+Use an animation to make an object enter or exit your slide (or even move it between spots on a slide.)

-My recommendation is to completely build out your presentation first, and add animations later.
-Focus on content and the ideas you want to convey, and add the sizzle later in the form of well-timed animations.
+My recommendation is to completely build out your presentation first and add animations later.
+Focus on content and the ideas you want to convey.
+Add the sizzle later in the form of well-timed animations.